IQ - Measuring Graph Intelligence

 Urban road networks are not generated by a single stochastic process.
 Paris is the partial output of centralized intervention (Haussmann).
 Istanbul is an accretion process constrained by topography, empire, and path dependence.
 Lagos, Prague, Manhattan—each reflects a distinct historical prior.
 Treating them as IID graph samples is not simplification; it is model misspecification.

-The obvious objection follows: of course cities differ.
+Urbanists know that cities vary fundamentally based on location, scale, and culture.
 The non-obvious failure is that we lack a principled way to measure how they differ structurally, independent of geography, scale, or visual intuition.

 This is a hypothesis, not a metaphor.
-And hypotheses deserve estimators.
+And hypotheses deserve estimators and statistical inference.

 Cities as Messages, Not Maps

-Let a city’s road network be an undirected graph
+Let a city’s road network be an undirected graph, denoted , where is the node set and is the edge set.

-An agent traversing this network does not experience the city “all at once.”
+An agent traversing this network does not experience the city globally.
+Even if it were given the global degree distribution, this may not be entirely sufficient for the complexity within the network itself.
+One such example is heterogeneity in degree distributions across subgraphs of the same city road network.
 It encounters induced subgraphs—local neighborhoods revealed incrementally.
-For any subset S \subset V, let G[S] denote the induced subgraph.
+For any subset , let denote the induced subgraph.

 How many bits are required to describe this subgraph, and how does that compare to what we would expect if the city were structurally uniform?